 And there it is.
 In the final statement the committee embraces the big.
 I worked in the engine room of liberal Portland and it did not take long for me to realize just how narrowly diversity was defined.
 If you acted and thought in the approved fashion, you were everyone’s buddy.
 Challenge the dominant dogma in the slightest way and you were glad tarring and feathering was no longer a thing.
 Though the social sanctions could be just as painful.
 Try this.
 Most City Councils in the nation, and Congress for that matter, begin with a prayer.
 Can you imagine the backlash if a religious person proposed that here?

 Since I left the world of local politics, I have been reminded what a small planet that world is.
 While most of Portland isn’t paying attention, the politics here are very much identity politics.
 This is a road to hell littered with good intentions.
 A couple of years into my service, I coined the phrase “liberal conceit” to describe how most liberals absolutely believe they are open-minded and welcoming.
 Certainly, nothing like those conservative cretins.
 Couldn’t be farther from the truth.
 Judgment knows no political persuasion.
 Tribalism is deep in the DNA.
 It takes determination and compassion to overcome what is deeply human about us all.

 Portland’s favorite lawn sign is about identity.
-It is shorthand for telling everyone around you that we are not one of “them.”
+It is a signifier, not unlike the red MAGA hat.
+Every team has its colors.
+Team members believe that their symbols are values statements.
+The sign is shorthand for telling everyone around you that we are not one of “them.”
 It’s a little smug and a lot about the tribe.
 It does not attempt to reach out and embrace people with legitimate social, religious or political differences.
 It might as well be the other sign I just saw on my walk: BEWARE OF DOG.
 That’s the sort of crisp, clear message that the left seems incapable of doing.